yanuarginting/Bike-Sharing-Analysis/README.md

 # Bike Sharing Dataset

-onducting analysis using bicycle sales dataset for the past 2 years byformulating several business questions that can be used to evaluate the company in the future.
+Conducting analysis using bicycle sales dataset for the past 2 years byformulating several business questions that can be used to evaluate the company in the future.

 ## Setup environment